taktik/ozone-components/README.md

   - [ozone-api-authentication](packages/ozone-api/ozone-api-authentication) (DEPRECATED) Low level wrapper around Ozone login, logout and authentication API.
   - [ozone-api-upload](packages/ozone-api/ozone-api-upload) `UploadFileRequest` is a JavaScript class that can be use as an `XMLHttpRequest` to upload media using Ozone v2 upload channel.
   - [ozone-api-edit-video](packages/ozone-api/ozone-api-edit-video) ES6 module written in TypeScript to save selected video chunks.
-  - [ozone-api-item](packages/ozone-api/ozone-api-item) Low level ES6 module to Ozone API.
+  - [ozone-api-item](packages/ozone-api/ozone-api-item) (DEPRECATED) Low level ES6 module to Ozone API.
 It provide CRUD operation and search in a given collection.
-- ozone-logic
+- ozone-logic (Browser only)
   - [ozone-collection](packages/ozone-logic/ozone-collection) Generic Polymer `web-component` to manage collection of Ozone items.
   - [ozone-iron-list](packages/ozone-logic/ozone-iron-list) Implementation of an `iron-list` to display an Ozone search result with lazy loading.
-  - [ozone-media-url](packages/ozone-logic/ozone-media-url) Helper to convert Ozone id to media preview.
+  - [ozone-default-client](packages/ozone-helper/ozone-default-client) Provide an OzoneClient with current SessionCredentials.

-- ozone-material
+- ozone-material (Browser only)
   - [ozone-video-player](packages/ozone-material/ozone-video-player) WebComponent that play video from Ozone.
   - [ozone-free-text-search](packages/ozone-material/ozone-free-text-search) WebComponent that play video from Ozone.
   - [ozone-upload](packages/ozone-material/ozone-upload) Configurable WebComponent to upload files on Ozone.
 Based on `vaadin-upload`.